 chsh -s $(which zsh)

-By default shells use emacs mode when editing the command line.
-I like vim, so I try to use its language everywhere I can.
+By default, both Bash and Zsh use emacs mode when editing the command line, meaning you use your cursor to move around inside the command you’re typing.
+I like Vim, so I use its language everywhere I can.

 Map escape to work the same way on the command line: